Checking your breasts regularly is super important. Breast cancer care has come on in leaps & bounds, but early detection is key.

-Check your breasts regularly and around the same time the month…
+Check your breasts regularly and around the same time of the month.

-Position: If you’re starting with your left breast; lay on your back with your left hand under your head.
+Position - Starting with your left breast.
+Lay on your back with your left hand under your head.
 Pop a pillow or something soft under your left shoulder.

-Area: You can either start at the nipple working out in a circular pattern or use an up ‘n’ down pattern ( like you’re mowing a lawn) but be sure to cover the whole area, from collarbone to top of your tummy and from armpit to cleavage area.
+Area - Start at the nipple working outwards in a circular pattern, or use an up & down pattern (like mowing a lawn), but ensure to cover the whole area.
+You need to check from the collarbone to the top of your tummy and from the armpit to the cleavage area.

-Pressure: Use as much pressure as is comfortable for you, but the firmer the better, which, depending on the size and sensitivity of your breasts, will likely mean varying it from lighter around the centre of your breast and nipple area to much firmer at your breastbone, ribcage and armpit.
+Pressure - Use as much pressure as is comfortable for you.
+Generally, firmer is better, which, depending on the size and sensitivity of your breasts, will likely mean varying it from lighter around the center of your breast and nipple area to much firmer at your breastbone, rib cage and armpit.

-When checking your breasts, look out for any of these changes, that don’t disappear…
+When checking your breasts, look for any changes that don't disappear.

 - Lumps, knots or thickening

-- Any swellings, warmth, or a change in tone of the skin
+- Any swellings, warmth, or a change in the tone of the skin

 - Changes in the shape and/or size of the breast